-Rachel Olney is a litigator who focuses her practice on a broad range of first and third party no-fault litigation, insurance defense, business and commercial litigation and mass tort defense of asbestos cases.
+Rachel Olney is a litigator who focuses her practice on a broad range of complex insurance coverage litigation including first and third party no-fault litigation, medical malpractice defense, business and commercial litigation, and mass tort defense of asbestos cases.

 Rachel's representative client work includes: